Islam in Albania: Holidays

-In Albania a series of religious celebrations are held by the Muslim community.
+In Albania, a series of religious celebrations are held by the Muslim community.
 Two recognised by the state as official holidays are:

 Bajrami i Madh (Big Bayram, Eid al-Fitr) celebrated at the conclusion of Ramadan and Kurban Bajram (Bayram of the sacrifice) or Bajrami i Vogël (Small Bayram, Eid al-Adha) celebrated on 10 Dhu al-Hijjah.
-During the month of Ramadan practicing Sunni Muslims in Albania fast and 5 nights are held sacred and celebrated.
+During the month of Ramadan, practicing Sunni Muslims in Albania fast and 5 nights are held sacred and celebrated.
 These dates change per year as they follow the Muslim lunar calendar.
-In recent times during April the prophet Muhammad's birthday is commemorated and the Muslim Community of Albania holds a concert in Tiranë.
+In recent times during April, Muhammad's birthday is commemorated and the Muslim Community of Albania holds a concert in Tiranë.
 It is attended by Albanian political and Muslim religious establishment representatives alongside Albanian citizens, many non-practising Muslims.
 Other than the Sunni related celebrations, the Sufis such as the Bektashi have a series of holidays and observances.
 The Day of Sultan Novruz (Nowruz) on 22 March is an official holiday that celebrates the birth of Imam Ali.
 Ashura, a day commemorating the massacre at Karbala is also held and multiple local festivals in various areas, some also observed as pilgrimages are held throughout the year at Sufi saints tombs and shrines like that of Sari Salltëk in Krujë.
 Most prominent of these is the pilgrimage on 20–25 August to Mount Tomorr to commemorate and celebrate the Shi'ite saint Abbas Ali.

 Food, dress, law and burials

-In Albania Halal slaughter of animals and food is permitted, mainly available in the eateries of large urban centres and becoming popular among people who are practicing Sunni Muslims.
+In Albania, Halal slaughter of animals and food is permitted, mainly available in the eateries of large urban centres and becoming popular among people who are practicing Sunni Muslims.
 No centralised organisation exists for Halal certification of food which is unavailable in Albanian state institutions like schools, army, hospitals and so on and people requesting Halal food in those places are usually sidelined.
 Muslim dress is not prohibited in Albania in public areas.
 Unofficial restrictions and regulations on religious clothing worn within public institutions in order to maintain the secular status of the state were upheld by principals of schools and others.
 Examples included within schools and universities whereby some young women wearing the hijab were expelled or told to remove it.
 These have eased especially after the Albanian government in 2011 backed away from proposed legislation that would have officially banned displays of religious symbols in schools.
 Religious Muslim law as with other religious law is not recognised by the Albanian courts.
 The Sunni Muslim Community of Albania however recognises nikah or religious Muslim marriage although not many people undertake marriage in this form.
 While chaplaincy though not officially recognised within state institutions, access to, religious advice and preaching in prisons is allowed to inmates while chaplains are banned in state schools.
-During the communist period Muslim Albanians were buried alongside Albanians of other faiths and due to that legacy in contemporary times separate Muslim graveyards are uncommon.
+During the communist period, Muslim Albanians were buried alongside Albanians of other faiths and due to that legacy in contemporary times separate Muslim graveyards are uncommon.